 About Kayla’s most recent album, acclaimed songwriter and performer Vance Gilbert says: “Each of these songs is a snapshot - perfect short stories, sung by a guileless, wounded angel.
 She's wise and surprised, thankful and injured, warm and resolved, all at the same time.
 Kayla does in four songs what some of us singer songwriters only feign in a full career.
 You'll say, ‘Man, where's she been all this time’.
 Never mind.
 She has arrived."

 Kayla has been a finalist in the John Lennon Songwriting Competition and was voted “Audience Choice” at the Boston Folk Festival Songwriting Competition in 2008.
-With two other recordings, “Tides” (2005 LP) and “Play” (2008 EP), Kayla’s recent release is her most striking yet.
-Currently, Kayla lives in New Haven, CT and is pursuing a Master’s degree at Yale University.
+She has performed 100+ concerts across New England and in Canada, and has opened for artists such as Antje Duvekot, Chris O'Brien, and Vance Gilbert.
+Kayla has three recordings: “Tides” (2005 LP), “Play” (2008 EP), and "Wandering Feet" (2012).

 “Kayla's new record is awesome.
 The songs are all solid and lovely with delicious melodies and quirky, meaningful lyrics.
 The production is gorgeous.
 I've listened to the cd many, many times over now and am enjoying it every time.” - Antje Duvekot, 2012